-POLICY SP WT31 Onsite waste storage areas must be suitably

-constructed and located in order to facilitate safe access

-for the disposal and collection of refuse.
+POLICY SP WT30 Commercial, industrial, office, and residential developments must provide vector/rodent proof receptacles on the premises for the storage and disposal of garbage.
+POLICY SP WT31 Onsite waste storage areas must be suitably constructed and located in order to facilitate safe access for the disposal and collection of refuse.
 POLICY SP WT32 Solid waste management plans showing the separation, use, and disposal of solid waste shall be submitted to the planning authority with development applications.